ospalh/3d-printing/x7-Scan Schnellscanner/description.md

 ## Post-printing

 This needs a bit of deburring and a lot of sanding.
 The wedge should be a smooth inclined plane.
 The film comes into contact with large areas of this and the bottom part should be as smooth as possible, too.

-### Glueing in the magnets

-Glueing in the magnets was surprisingly tricky.
-They tend to fly through the air towards any piece of iron and to flip over all the time.
-See the procedure for my [Reflecta Minox film strep holder](thingX) for details.
+Use acetone smoothing.
+In vapour for ABS or submerge the parts for about 25 s for PLA.

+See the [ProScan Minox film holder]() for exhaustive magnet glueing tips.

 ## How designed

-This is based off my [Reflecta Minox film strip holder](thing X).
+This is based off my [ProScan Minox film holder](thing X).
 See notes there.

 There is some more design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Reflectabeschleuninger).